brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 Since the 6502 uses a 16 bit architecture, that means there's a BUS with 16 wires connecting the cpu and the memory.
 Number 0x5544 is equivalent to 0101 0101 0100 0100 in binary.
 For the CPU to do a memory **read** the CPU would send an electric signal on this 16 wire BUS in which the wires representing bit number 2, bit number 6, bit number 8, bit number 10, bit number 12 and bit number 14 would be turned on, while every other wire would be turned off.

 Since the value returned is 8 bits long, in response the memory circuit would return the value stored at address 0x5544 which in this example is 0x7 through an electronic signal of a bus with 8 wires.
 Number 0x7 is equivalent to 0000 0111 in binary.
 In response to the CPU's read, the memory circuit would return a signal to the CPU on an 8 wire BUS in which the last 3 wires representing bit 0, 1 and 2 would be turned on, while every other wire would be turned off.

+Note that the above gif is not 100% accurate to how a 6502 would be connected to a memory module.
+I left a few things out and took the liberty to rearrange the 6502's pins to make animating the gif easier.
+That is, the address A0, A1, ...
+A15 pins are not literally located at the front of the CPU.
+Animating the 21 frames for this gif would be a lot harder if I had to draw the signal for wires of different lengths.
+Also, in a real world scenario an extra pin not shown in this gif is used that indicates whether the CPU is reading from or writing to memory.

-[This video by Ben Eater](https://www.youtube.com/watch?v=LnzuMJLZRdU&list=PLowKtXNTBypFbtuVMUVXNR0z1mu7dp7eH&ab_channel=BenEater) showing how to write a program to print out Hello World from a [6502 microprocessor](https://en.wikipedia.org/wiki/MOS_Technology_6502) is an absolutely fantastic resource that made things much more intuitive for me.
+For a 100% accurate depiction of how the 6502 reads and writes memory, [this series of videos by Ben Eater](https://www.youtube.com/watch?v=LnzuMJLZRdU&list=PLowKtXNTBypFbtuVMUVXNR0z1mu7dp7eH&ab_channel=BenEater) shows a how to write a program to print out Hello World from a [6502 microprocessor](https://en.wikipedia.org/wiki/MOS_Technology_6502).
+This is an absolutely fantastic resource that made things much more intuitive for me.
 I highly recommend checking it out if you're interested in understanding what was explained in this section more deeply.

 ## 1. CPU Instructions